NCPRSS/RC

 Sober Network, Inc., a NAADAC Approved Education Provider, to offer you a comprehensive training program that meets or exceeds both state and federal

-Our innovative "blended-learning" training model combines the convenience of a self-paced on-line learning environment combined with four (4) weekend face-to-face classes.
+Our innovative "blended-learning" training model combines the convenience of a self-paced on-line learning environment combined with four (4) weekly face-to-face classes.
 This allows you to work at an effective and comfortable pace while still benefiting from the shared learning and group dynamics of a classroom.

 There are so many "Peer Support" titles.
 What do they mean?